Harshwardhan431/Harshwardhan431/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Flutter Projects **
+- 🔭 I’m currently working on Flutter Projects

 - 🌱 I’m currently learning **DSA and Java**

 - 👨‍💻 All of my projects are available at **[My Github Profile](https://github.com/Harshwardhan431)**

-- ⚡ Fun fact **I like to play BasketBall and various other outdoor sports**
+- ⚡ **I like to play BasketBall and various other outdoor sports**
 <hr>

 ## 🚀 Languages and Tools: